dinesh636/front-end-project/README.md

 Uses mathematical formulas in CSS for smooth and dynamic rotation and positioning of images.

-Fully responsive and visually striking slider without any JavaScript dependencies.

 How it Works
 Each image is positioned and rotated in 3D space using CSS transform properties.